What is a Party Wall?

 - Building a new wall on the line of junction.

-- Cutting into a party wall to insert steel beams or flashing.
+- Cutting into a shared wall to insert steel beams or flashing.

 - Raising or thickening the wall.